 Barnet DOA, Barnet Ghost 420, Barnet Whitetail hunter, Ghost 360, Barnet Recruit, Lady Raptor, CenterPoint Sniper 370, ten-point fx4, ten-point turbo GT, striker 360, and the list goes on!

 Allen Gear Fit V Crossbow Case

 I took a look at another case, this time a softer case because I want more storage.
 The Allen Gear Fit V is 25″ wide x 41″ long x 10″ deep with a 12″ hood depth.
 It has heavy foam padding to protect your crossbow and best of all, It has a bunch of storage compartments.
-It also has a Padded adjustable backpack straps and rubber carry handle.
+It also has Padded adjustable backpack straps and a rubber carry handle.
 It comes with 5 storage compartments on the case.
 The case is pretty BIG!
-I mean it fits a ton of extras if your like me an try to consolidate as much into one as possible.
+I mean it fits a ton of extras if you like me and tries to consolidate as much into one as possible.
 It easily fit my barnet and was simple enough to carry with the shoulder strap or the rubberized handle.
-I think I’m gonna pull the trigger on this guy because it seem to me a good value for what I need.
-I didn’t seem to see any negative reviews and I couldn’t see anything wrong with the one I tested.
-It Seems really durable and a good daily driver.
-With a good price point I will have a travel case and this one which I intend to use mostly while at home hunting.
-If you interested in the Allen Gear Fit V, then check it out here on Amazon!
+I think I’m gonna pull the trigger on this guy because it seems to be a good value for what I need.
+I didn’t seem to see many negative reviews and I couldn’t see anything wrong with the one I tested.
+It seems really durable and a good daily driver.
+With a good price point, I will have a travel case, and this one which I intend to use mostly while at home hunting.
+If you are interested in the Allen Gear Fit V, then check it out here on Amazon!